 Here's a good starting point to find resources for residents of the Town of Wilton.

-Take a few minutes to check out the links on our website under Residents and Services to familiarize yourself with Wilton.
+Take a few minutes to check out the links under Residents and Services to familiarize yourself with Wilton.
 If you have any questions please use the contact us link to contact us, you will find a convenient list of Departments, Board Members and Elected Officials.

 Links to Local Civic Organizations.